badger707/m920q-dual-NVME/README.md

 # FINAL NOTES

 As you can see, we can convert M920Q and add second NVME drive, this is exastly same as M920X.<br>
-This mod should work for M720Q as well.<br>
+This mod works also for M720Q, but you can only use a SATA SSD.<br>
 Budget/cost - under 20EUR for all SMD components and edge connector.<br>
 This hardware mod is not difficult but requires proper tools and good experience with soldering.<br>
 I hope this will be usefull.<br><br>